-Children will be sub-divided into groups based on the severity of their cholesteatoma, as determined by the extent, stage of ossicular erosion, presence of complications, and stage.
+Children will be sub-divided into groups based on the severity of their cholesteatoma / retraction / perforation, as determined by the extent, stage of ossicular erosion, presence of complications, and stage.
 The potential etiological factors will then be compared between the groups, using a combination of non-parametric statistical tests (Fisher's exact test and Mann Whitney U-test), and logistic regression analysis, using SPSS version 14.0; SPSS Inc, Chicago, Illinois), to look for statistically significant differences between the groups.

 References